molily/molily.de/_posts/2019-02-03-testing-angular.md

 If you are struggling with writing tests, it is not your fault or deficit.
 We are all struggling because testing software is inherently complicated and difficult.

-Why is testing so difficult?
 First, writing automated tests requires a different mindset than writing the implementation code.
 Implementing a feature means building a structure – testing means trying to knock it over.
 You try to find weaknesses and loopholes in your own work.
 You think through all possible cases and pester your code with “What if?” questions.
 What seems frustrating at first sight is an invaluable strategy to improve your code.

 Second, testing has a steep learning curve.
 If testing can be seen as a tool, it is not a like a screwdriver or power drill.
 Rather, it compares to a tractor or excavator.
 It takes training to operate these machines.
 And it takes experience to apply them accurately and safely.